cloud-gov/cg-site/content/ops/create-user.md

 ## Creating users

-Follow the instructions for [the `provision-user-space` CLI plugin](https://github.com/18F/cf-provision-user-space-plugin).
+The preferred way to invite new users is to [invite them](https://login.cloud.gov/invitations/new).
+If you need to create a user manually, follow the instructions for [the `provision-user-space` CLI plugin](https://github.com/18F/cf-provision-user-space-plugin).

 ### Additional access